DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

-seemed to have provided impetus for a clarification – or at least a fruitful discussion – of the status of circumvention of geoblocking in New Zealand.<span id="_Ref427225220" class="anchor"></span>[^04TrimbleGeoblockingandEvasion_27] The dispute over the Bypass *GlobalMode* product – a “geo-unblocking solution” for ISPs – was settled in June 2015 and therefore provided no guidance on the status of the evasion of geoblocking in New Zealand;
+seemed to have provided impetus for a clarification – or at least a fruitful discussion – of the status of circumvention of geoblocking in New Zealand.<span id="_Ref427225220" class="anchor"></span>[^04TrimbleGeoblockingandEvasion_27] The dispute over the Bypass *GlobalMode* product – a 'geo-unblocking solution' for ISPs – was settled in June 2015 and therefore provided no guidance on the status of the evasion of geoblocking in New Zealand;
 nevertheless, it is notable that the practical result was the promise to withdraw the geoblocking circumvention tool from the New Zealand market